Better layouts for queue lines

 The lines should be regularly monitored and adjusted to minimize line turns.

-If a crowd sees clear logical cues on where to line up, is guided in a reasonable manner, and shown some respect, they are more likely to follow the suggestion and remain orderly.
-When a host allows chaos by not clearly showing the way, the crowd takes the matter into their own hands and behaves accordingly.
+If a crowd sees clear logical cues on where to line up, is guided in a reasonable manner, sees their reward, and is shown some respect, they are more likely to remain orderly.
+When a host allows chaos by not clearly showing the way, the crowd is more likely to take the matter into their own hands and behave accordingly.